Skills for R

 When you do not know how use a function, you can always type a question mark before the function name to open the help document of the function.
 For example, if you do not know how to use

-which display the declaration of a function.
+sum, you can type in?sumin R console to open the help document forsum.
+Sometimes, you might just want see what arguments a function have, instead of opening the help document.
+In this case, you can useargswhich display the declaration of a function.
 It is quite often that you want to use a function in R, but you cannot remember the name of the function.
-If you still know part of the function name, you can type in??partial_name
+If you still know part of the function name, you can type in??partial_namein R console, then R will try to match it with all possible functions using regular expression. -

 Sometimes, you might want to hide an object (i.e. do not display the object when using the command